pcaston/OpenPeerPower.github.io/source/_docs/quality_scale.markdown

 ## Internal 🏠

-All integrations which are marked as **internal** are part of Home Assistant.
+All integrations which are marked as **internal** are part of Open Peer Power.